-Nel Hedayat is one of Newsround's presenters.
-She joined in October 2011.
+Nel Hedayat was one of Newsround's presenters from October 2011 til June 2014.
 Want to know more about her?
 Then read on...

 Date of Birth